Disco Boy (film): Casting

 Franz Rogowski was cast in the role of Aleksey, and Morr Ndiaye from Gambia as Jomo.
 He was discovered through his participation in the documentary film Tumaranké (2018).
 Laetitia Ky, the Ivorian women's activist, influencer and model was cast as Udoka alongside Croatian Leon Lučev, Italian Matteo Olivetti, Polish Robert Więckiewicz and Belgian Mutamba Kalonji.

 Filming

 The film was shot from 13 September to 5 November 2021 in France (Paris and the island of Réunion) and Polish Subcarpathia.

+Soundtrack

+The movie soundtrack was made by disc jockey Vitalic, who was chosen by Abruzzese himself.
+Abruzzese wanted "not any kind of techno, but Vitalic's one, with opera and melacholics elements that guide you towards a trance state.
+The whole film is built as an ascension."

 Release

 Disco Boy had its world premiere at the 73rd Berlin International Film Festival on 19 February 2023, in competition.
 It was released theatrically in Italy on 9 March 2023 by Lucky Red, in France on 3 May 2023 by KMBO, in Belgium on 24 May 2023 by Anga Productions, and in Poland on 6 October 2023 by Nowe Horyzonty.
 In the United States, the film opened in New York City on 2 February 2024 and in Los Angeles on 9 February from Big World Pictures.

 The film was screened at the 2024 Glasgow Film Festival.